 Docker with docker-compose

-• optional: only change in your .env file APP_PORT if you wish to run this app under a different port
+.envfileAPP_PORTif you wish to run this app under a different port docker compose up -dstart docker container

-• docker compose exec --user application app sh
+docker compose exec --user application app shaccess the app service

 The docker-compose file uses a named volume to persist data.
 The reason for that is that bind mounts are more error-prone when it comes to permissions and terrible when it comes to inserting data beforehand.